ysa257/ME369P-Group-11/README.md

    b) If homeowner is detected unlock the door for 2 seconds

 Syetem Structure:
-once motion detected/touch sensed/infrad sensed, camera begins to work and detect whether you are the houseowner(s) for 10 secs if detected: if yes:
+Once touch sensed, camera begins to work and detect whether you are the houseowner(s) for 30 secs if detected: if the houseowners:
-      open the door(LED on for 2 secs) if not:
+      unlock the door(greed LED on for 5 secs) if strangers:
-      Buzzer alarming/send live viedos to the labtop(using ssh)
+      red LED on
+      send a photo of the stranger to houseowners' e-mail
 else:
    camera closed and another LED on to indicate that no face detected